jsalt2024-evaluating-llms-for-astronomy/astro-arxiv-bot/README.md

-# astro-arxiv-bot
+# AstroArXivBot
-an question-answering bot powered by retrieval-augmented generation
+A question-answering bot powered by retrieval-augmented generation (RAG).